JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 ### Histograms {#sec:stats_vis_histograms}

-Box plots limit us just to summary statistics like median, quartiles and IQRs.
+Box plots limit us just to summarize statistics like median, quartiles and IQRs.
 Often we want to see the underlying distribution of the data.
 This is where histograms are useful.
 **Histograms are approximate representations of the distribution of numerical data**.